- University Honors Advising

 R 6:00-8:50 PM (Downtown Campus)

 The course is designed to prepare UCF Honors and Legal Studies students for the American Collegiate Moot Court Tournament.
 Students enrolled in the class will be given the opportunity to represent UCF and compete at UCF’s South Atlantic Regional Moot Court Tournament in November.
-If you are interested in this seminar, please contact Dr. Eric Merriam at eric.merriam@ucf.edu. - Honors Nutrition, Agriculture, and Justice
+If you are interested in this seminar, please contact Jason Fiesta at jason.fiesta@ucf.edu.
+NOTE: This class is offered at the Downtown Campus.

 TR 9:00-10:15 AM